JessicaDosseh/Omega-Bundle/README.md

 ## Project Set Up

-> To run your expo workspace
+> To set up your expo workspace
 - [ ] Create a forked copy of this project.
 - [ ] Clone your OWN version of the repository in your terminal.
 - [ ] Run `yarn` or `npm install`to install node_module.
 - [ ] Run `expo install`
 - [ ] Run `expo start` to start expo file.

-> To run your web workspace
+> To set up your web workspace
 - [ ] CD into `Omega-Web-App`
 - [ ] Run `git submodule init` to initialize the submodule found in packages.
 - [ ] Run `git submodule update` to pull submodule files into your workspace.